Photo By Steve Ullathorne

 In 2009, Where Memories Lie won the Macacity Award for Best Novel.
 In 2010, Necessary as Blood received a Macavity nomination for Best Novel.

 Crombie's novels are published in North America, Japan, Germany, France, Czechoslovakia, Spain, Romania, Greece, Turkey, the United Kingdom, and numerous other countries.
-The latest novel in the series, To Dwell in Darkness, was published in September, 2014, by William Morrow.
+The latest novel in the series, A Bitter Feast, was published in October, 2019, by William Morrow.

-She is currently working on her seventeenth Duncan Kincaid/Gemma James novel.
+She is currently working on her nineteenth Duncan Kincaid/Gemma James novel.

 Awards, Honors, Achievements and Recognition